Disclosure of Professionally Related Commercial Relationships and Interests

 1. Holding a controllable, negotiable interest in an ophthalmic-related business (e.g., financial investment, stock holdings, options, or warrants) either directly or through a family member that creates a conflict between the financial interests of the ophthalmologist and the medical interests of the patient.

-2. Board membership or a paid-consultant relationship with an ophthalmic-related business.
+2. Compensated board membership or a paid-consultant relationship with an ophthalmic-related business.

 3. Receiving commercial support for educational and scientific meetings and research where the sponsor controls or influences the content of the meeting or research.